 The survey also found that approximately half of the fatalities occurred as children crossing a street to board or after exiting a school bus were hit by passing vehicles that ignored the flashing lights and extended stop sign on the bus that require them to stop.

 To address those fatalities, Holzapfel sponsors additional legislation which would establish a pilot program for municipalities and school districts to use video monitoring systems to help enforce laws against illegally passing a school bus.
-That measure, S-211, would deter illegal passing by making it easier to identify and prosecute offenders and through substantially increased penalties.
+That measure, S-503, would deter illegal passing by making it easier to identify and prosecute offenders and through substantially increased penalties.

-“By employing existing technology to discourage drivers from illegally passing stopped school buses and to alert bus drivers when someone is in front of or behind their buses, we can eliminate many of the pedestrian deaths of children that occur around school bus stops,” added Holzapfel.
+“If we employ existing technology to discourage drivers from illegally passing stopped school buses and to alert bus drivers when someone is in front of or behind their buses, we can eliminate many of the pedestrian deaths of children that occur around school bus stops,” added Holzapfel.